ppuhacz/ppuhacz/README.md

 - 📫 You can learn more about me at [my portfolio](https://ppuhacz.netlify.app/)

-- ⚡️ I'm currently working at Optimo Development, Poland
+- ⚡️ I'm currently working for Optimo Development, Poland

 - 🥰 In love with video/board games, fitness and continous learning